- 01283 537123

 - Accountants and Business Advisers since 1988

-One of life's certainties is that if you are a VAT registered business, sooner or later you will receive a check of your VAT affairs by an HMRC officer, either at your business location or increasingly remotely.
+One of life's certainties is that if you are a VAT registered business, sooner or later you will receive a check of your VAT affairs by an HMRC officer, either at your business location or as is increasingly the case, remotely.
 VAT inspections, or 'checks', as HMRC prefers to call them, are an integral part of the system.
 Their main purpose is to ensure that your returns are an accurate reflection of your business activities and VAT liability.

 However, their frequency is by no means predictable.
 You may find yourself singled out at any time if:

 - You have a history of poor compliance

 - There has been a change in the pattern of your VAT returns

 - Your business is seen as high risk (e.g. a cash business, a partly exempt business)

 The higher the perceived risk, the more likely it is that you will receive a VAT visit in person, rather than a questionnaire and follow-up telephone call.